 My people are destroyed from lack of knowledge~ Hosea 4:6a NIV

-Those who argue for allowing transgender women to compete against biological women in athletic competitions maintain that when a man declares himself to be a woman he is a woman and no one has the right to dispute his interpretation of himself.
+Those who think transgender women ought to be allowed to compete against biological women maintain that when a man declares himself to be a woman he is a woman and no one has the right to dispute his interpretation of himself.

-First, a generation ago no one would have believed that rational human beings would even be entertaining this discussion.
-As little as ten years ago it would have been considered insane to argue that a person can change who they are simply by making a declarative statement.
+A generation ago no one would have believed rational human beings would even be entertaining this discussion.
+Even ten years ago it would have been considered INSANE to argue that a person can change who they are simply by making a declarative statement.
 Period.
 It really is that weird.
-Furthermore, clear-headed people know in their heart-of-hearts that declaring one’s self to be something does not (nor, will it ever) affect reality or change that person’s situation.
+Furthermore, clear-headed people know in their heart-of-hearts that declaring one’s self to be something does not, nor, will it ever affect reality or change that person’s situation.
 The fact that this discussion is taking place at all goes a long way towards proving exactly how far we have fallen down the rabbit hole (metaphorically speaking) as a society.
 Lastly, these crusaders are arguing for something and they have no idea what they are arguing for but they are managing to do it quite well.

 They are effectively arguing for the existence of objective truth.

 Those arguing against allowing biological men to compete in female sports are attempting to hold up two fairly rudimentary standards of objective truth.
 The first being that men and women are fundamentally different.
-The second is that desiring something to be true cannot and will not alter the reality of what is true.
+The second is that wishing something to be true cannot and will not make it true.
 The problem with these standards is not with the standards, the standards are both perfectly reasonable and demonstrably true.
 The problem is that all this truth telling is just a little too little and a little too late.
 The secular world has been denying the existence of objective truth for several decades now.
-The longer a person (or a society) chooses to believe a lie the less likely they are to believe the truth when they are confronted with it.
+The longer a person or a society chooses to believe a lie the less likely they are to believe the truth when they are confronted with it.
 In other words, the secular world is in no mood to be set straight after a half a century of being allowed to party it up in the land of make-believe.